Blog

 The most common reason for adopting a diet plan would be to improve health in one way or another.
 If this is true in your case, then it helps to know precisely what about your health you wish to improve.

-For example, many wish to diet in order to lose weight, which is known to directly improve health [1] as well as lessen the risk for developing related metabolic diseases [2][3].
-However, not all diets designed for weight loss are good for your overall health and may have negative consequences in the long run [4].
+For example, many wish to diet in order to lose weight, which is known to directly improve health[1] as well as lessen the risk of developing related metabolic diseases[2] [3].
+However, not all diets designed for weight loss are good for your overall health and may have negative consequences in the long run[4].

 Some diet plans are there to enhance health in general, while others focus on particular aspects of wellness.
 Unfortunately, generalized diet plans often fall short.
 This is because there are many factors that can affect which diet may improve one’s health on an individual level.
 Some of these factors are described briefly below to give a general idea.

-Nevertheless, it is still advisable to get professional help before making extreme dietary changes, as these are likely to be based off the limited or biased information found online.
+Nevertheless, it is still advisable to get professional help before making extreme dietary changes, as these are likely to be based on the limited or biased information found online.

 What Makes for a Good Diet Plan?